Skip to main content

 Rev5 balance improvements for a smoother transition

 For CSPs already authorized under Rev5, the 20x rollout may feel like a major shift.
-To ease that transition, FedRAMP is introducing a series of balance improvement releases.
+To manage that transition, FedRAMP is introducing a series of balance improvement releases.

 These targeted updates allow CSPs to adopt certain 20x elements without undergoing a full reauthorization, simplifying the path forward and ensuring compliance remains manageable.
 The improvements also help agencies adjust to new expectations while still working with services already in use.